 I can look at a clock and know the time but I don’t understand how time flies or heals.
 I know how to waste time however I’m not very good at stealing time.
 And where is all my lost time?

 Recently, I learned that a dog, a fly and a human all experience time differently and that these differences are not arbitrary but based upon metabolic and environmental pressures.
 I wondered whether a 507-year-old edible clam, nicknamed Ming (b1499-2006), was wired to experience time while it perched in the intertidal waters north of Iceland.
 Possibly not, never the less I am compelled to create a series of 20 quilts that illustrate the question: What Did Ming Miss?
 This project is on going and should be completed sometime in 2018.

 My quilts are assembled from paper, woodcut prints, commercial and hand-dyed fabrics.
 Often, they are hand appliquéd and embellished.
 It is a leisurely process that connects me physically (my DNA is on every fiber) and emotionally to many serious and whimsical topics of interest.

-After receiving a BS in Biology from the State University of New York at Albany and a PhD in Biology from the University of Virginia in Charlottesville.
-In 2016, Kathy retired from the University of Kansas as Professor Emeritus in the Department of Molecular Biosciences.
-While at KU, Kathy served as Department Chair, taught cell biology and published original research on the role of the cytoskeleton in cell division, development and neuromuscular function.
+Kathy Suprenant grew up in the village of Hudson Falls in northern New York State.
+She received a BS in Biology from the State University of New York at Albany and a PhD in Biology from the University of Virginia in Charlottesville.
+In 2016, Kathy retired as Professor Emeritus in the Department of Molecular Biosciences at the University of Kansas.
+While at KU, Kathy served as Department Chair, taught cell biology and published original research on the role of the cytoskeleton in cell division and early development.